One of the quickest and easiest ways to collect phone numbers and grow your contact list.

-When you create a keyword, you’ll also get the opportunity to write an autoresponse that gets sent to a subscriber after they’ve texted the keyword to your number.
+When you create an SMS keyword with SimpleTexting, you’ll also get the opportunity to write an autoresponse with it.
+Here’s a breakdown of both the keyword and the autoresponse:

-What Number Can I Use with Text Keywords?
+What Number Can I Use For SMS Keyword Campaigns?

 Keywords work well with the following number types:

-- Toll-free numbers: these are 10-digit phone numbers that begin with a three-digit toll-free code (800, 888, 877, 866, 855, 844, or 833).
-We can text-enable an existing toll-free number your customers are familiar with.
+These are 10-digit phone numbers that begin with a three-digit toll-free code (800, 888, 877, 866, 855, 844, or 833).
+We can text-enable and help you verify an existing toll-free number your customers are familiar with.

-- Vanity toll-free numbers: this is a toll-free telephone number that, after the three-digit code, spells a name, word, or acronym.
+This is a toll-free telephone number that, after the three-digit code, spells a name, word, or acronym.
 For example, 1-800-FLOWERS or 1-888-NEW-CARS.

-- Dedicated short code: a short code is an abbreviated phone number that is 5 or 6 digits in length.
+A short code is an abbreviated phone number that is 5 or 6 digits in length.
 Short codes are designed for instances when a business or organization needs to send or receive a high volume of text messages in a short amount of time.

 If you’re not sure what number to choose, here’s a guide to picking the right phone number type for your business.

 How You Can Use SMS KeywordsOrganizations use keywords in many different ways.
 We see businesses:

 SMS Keyword ExamplesHere are some other ways our customers use keywords:

 - Text to Vote Surveys to get feedback: “Text GATORADE to (833) 222-3059 to vote for our new flavor.”